py-pdf/fpdf2/docs/Unicode.md

 To use a Unicode font in your program, use the [`add_font()`](fpdf/fpdf.html#fpdf.fpdf.FPDF.add_font), and then the  [`set_font()`](fpdf/fpdf.html#fpdf.fpdf.FPDF.set_font) method calls.

+### Built-in Fonts vs. Unicode Fonts ###

+The PDF file format knows a small number of "standard" fonts, namely "courier", "helvetica", "times", "symbol", and "zapfdingbats".
+The first three are available in regular, bold, italic, and bold-italic versions.
+Any PDF processor (eg. a viewer) must provide those fonts for display.
+To use them, you don't need to call `.add_font()`, but only `.set_font()`.

+While that may seem convenient, there's a big drawback.
+Those fonts only support latin characters, or a set of special characters for the last two.
+If you try to render any Unicode character outside of those ranges, then you'll get an error like: "`Character "θ" at index 13 in text is outside the range of characters supported by the font used: "courier".
+Please consider using a Unicode font.`".
+So if you want to create documents with any characters other than those common in English and a small number of european languages, then you need to add a Unicode font containing the respective glyph as described in this document.

+Note that even if you have a font eg. named "Courier" installed as a system font on your computer, by default this will not be used.
+You'll have to explicitly call eg. `.add_font("courier2", "", r"C:\Windows\Fonts\cour.ttf")` to make it available.
+If the name is really the same (ignoring case), then you'll have to use a suitable variation, since trying to overwrite one of the "standard" names with `.add_font()` will result in an error.

 ### Notes on non-latin languages

 Many non-latin writing systems have complex ways to combine characters, ligatures, and possibly multiple diacritic symbols together.
 To make sure those scripts to be rendered correctly, [text shaping](TextShaping.html) must be enabled with `.set_text_shaping(True)`.